mmaldo/RepData_PeerAssessment1/PA1_template.md

 Data with with missing values is in blue.
-Red is imputed data.
+Red is the imputed data.

 We can see how our imputed data clusters with our observed data with each iteration.
 So far it looks fairly decent.